love5b/love5b.github.io/salsa.md

-Initial Contact:
+Initial Contact: <p>
-Person X's Responsibilities: Initiate contact with The Advocates' Development Director and Executive Director, leveraging an existing good rapport to discuss the fundraiser concept and gain their preliminary support.
+  *Person X's Responsibilities: Initiate contact with The Advocates' Development Director and Executive Director, leveraging an existing good rapport to discuss the fundraiser concept and gain their preliminary support.</p>

 Concept Pitch:
-Person Y's Task: Reach out to Sarah de la Torre to introduce the fundraising idea and discuss the potential for her involvement or support, given her role in the community and relevant expertise.
+  *Person Y's Task: Reach out to Sarah de la Torre to introduce the fundraising idea and discuss the potential for her involvement or support, given her role in the community and relevant expertise.

 Detailed Planning Meeting:
 Meeting Setup: Following interest from The Advocates and Sarah de la Torre, Person X and Person Y will arrange a detailed planning meeting with both parties.
 Discussion Points: